MyungjaeSong/Paired-Library/DeepBaseEditor/README.txt

     TEST_NUM_SET         = [0] # List can be expanded in case of multiple test parameters best_model_path_list = ['./CBE_Efficiency_Weight/']

-cbe_wt_sample.txt can be replaced or modified to include target sequence of interest
+CBE_Efficiency_sample.txt can be replaced or modified to include target sequence of interest